parimalp/compute_acceleration_using_Vitis/README.md

 ### Section 2a: Build in Makefile Flow

-If you're familiar with Makefile, comfortable with reading and writing compiler options in plain text, Makefile flow is for you.
+If you are familiar with Makefile, comfortable with reading and writing compiler options in plain text, Makefile flow is for you.
 Makefile managed project is easy to reproduce and version control.

 Step 1: Build hw_src in Makefile Flow